 - Section 1 must be completed and signed first by you, after receiving an employment offer

 - Section 2 must be completed and signed by your employer

 - Section 3 must be completed and signed by your school.
 Take the application form to your academic advisor at your school and ask him/her to complete the form, sign it, and return it to you.
 HBS students must go to the MBA Registrar Services Office for the signature.

 Please note: you do not need to include a copy of your offer letter to apply for AT.
 The completed Academic Training Application Form is the only required document for the HIO.

 Step 3: For post-completion AT only, you must pay a one-time fee of $150 to the HIO.
 The HIO charges a one-time, non-refundable fee of $150 for processing post-completion AT applications and maintaining SEVIS records for the length of the AT experience, which can run from 9 months up to 36 months following graduation.

-Step 4: Submit your application to the HIO.
-You may drop off the completed application form to the HIO in person or email the application to your HIO Advisor.
+Step 4: Scan and email your completed AT application to your HIO advisor.
 It is not necessary to have an appointment with your HIO advisor to apply for AT.